zhuhanming/nus-notes-cheatsheets/ger1000/README.md

 4. **r = 1:** Perfect positive association.
 All points lie along a single straight line.
 5. **r = -1:** Perfect negative association.
 All points lie along a single straight line.

-In the first two cases, the actual relationship **may not be linear!** It can be a curve that also displays some linear association.
+> :fire: In the first two cases, the actual relationship **may not be linear!** It can be a curve that also displays some linear association.
 We need to look at the scatter diagram.
 High r does not mean it's linear.

 To compute r, we need to do the following for each data point: ((x - average_x) ÷ standard_deviation_x)((y - average_y) ÷ standard_deviation_y).
 We then need to get the average of this value for all data points.